Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Periodic photonic circuits: Single-particle Floquet theory and the dynamics of multiple photons

 \subsection{Photonic dynamics and permanents}

-The crucial aspect is that the complexity of the boson sampling problem grows with the number of bosons $N$ in a photonic circuit with $M$ modes.
+A crucial aspect of the system is that the dimension of the problem's Hilbert space grows with the number of bosons $N$ in a photonic circuit with $M$ modes.
 Due to the statistics of the photons, the dimension of the Hilbert space is given by~\cite{Feng2019}

 which corresponds to the number of $N$-combinations of a set of $M+N-1$ elements~\cite{Barghathi2020}.
-The number of configurations quickly increases with the number of photons.
+The number of configurations quickly increases with the number of photons and modes.
 For example, with $N=3$ photons distributed among $M=12$ modes there are $^{12}C_3=364$ configurations.

 The evolution of the quantum state defined in \cref{eq:InitialState} after $m$ periods of the drive is given by

 where $F$ denotes all the possible configurations of $N$ bosonic particles in $M$ modes, while $n^{(F)}_j$ is the population of the $j$th mode for a given configuration $F$ such that $N=\sum_j n^{(F)}_j$.
 The probability amplitude $\gamma_{F}(mT)$ in \cref{eq:QuantumStrobDyn} also defines the matrix elements of the evolution operator in the $N$-particle subspace~\cite{aaronson2011computational,gard2015introduction}